 My primary interests have always been DXing and Contesting.
+My interest in Contesting has decreased considerably so I now devote most of my time to DXing, and I still enjoy an occasional old-fashioned straight key CW ragchew.
 I favor CW operation, but do operate both SSB and CW.
 I was first licensed as N3AUE at age 36 in 1979.
 Previous stations and calls include: N3AUE - Maryland 1979-1982, KI3L – Maryland 1982-84, KI3L/5 – New Mexico 1984-89, KI3L/5 – Texas 1989-1996, N5LZ – Texas 1996 – 2004, and N5LZ/7 – Utah 2004 to present.
 Mendon, located in Cache Valley in northern Utah, is about 10 miles west of Logan and 20 miles south of the Idaho border.
-The elevation is approximately 4500 feet, but a 9000 foot mountain ridge 2 1/2 miles to my southwest (Mendon Peak on the Wellsville Mountains) does create significant terrain issues.(see the photos below).
+The elevation is approximately 4500 feet, but a 9000 foot mountain ridge 2 1/2 miles to my southwest (Mendon Peak on the Wellsville Mountains) does create significant terrain issues.(see the photo above).

-My best contest efforts were three USA/Canada Top Ten finishes in the ARRL Ten Meter Contest … all from South Texas in the mid 1990s as SO/Mixed/HP with my little 52 foot crankup tower and tribander.
+My best contest efforts were three W/VE Top Ten finishes in the ARRL Ten Meter Contest … all from South Texas in the mid 1990s as SO/Mixed/HP with my little 52 foot crankup tower and tribander.

 Present and past club memberships include: Utah DX Association, Texas DX Society, National Capital DX Association and Potomac Valley Radio Club.

 I promptly respond to all direct QSL requests that include return postage.
 About once a year I respond to all incoming bureau cards by sending a large batch of QSLs via the outgoing bureau.
-I do support LOTW (Thank You ARRL!!!), and have uploaded QSO data for more than 209,000 QSOs dating back to 1990.
+I do support LOTW (Thank You ARRL!!!), and have uploaded QSO data for more than 223,000 QSOs dating back to 1990.

 73, Don, N5LZ